DavidSkura/zetl/README.md

 ### 2. Install Postgres

 Download and install postgres (https://www.postgresql.org/download/) to your local computer.
 Remember the password.
-After installing Postgres, your connection string will be:
+When you run zetl it will prompt you for database connection details.
+At the end of prompting, it will ask if you want to save the connection details (y/n).
+If you select y, the details are saved in that folder and you aren't prompted again unless the details fail on connect.

+Here are the defaults for postgtres:

 > - host: localhost
 > - port: 1532